Monduli/Creatures-of-Habbitt-Pygame/README.md

 - Intro complete (not proofread though), from MC being kicked out to Bear taking them in and going through the first dungeon, recruiting Henrietta and leaving off for free roam.
 - Classes overhauled.
 Each character has their own class while MC will be able to swap classes.
 Maybe future where other party members can as well.

+TO-DO:
+- Smithy and Haberdasher.
+Both involve using enemy drops to craft better equipment, so both basically use the same system.
+- Enemy drops that are relevant to Smithy/Haberdasher crafting requirements
+- Crawler cannot use tilesets and is currently restricted to tiny rooms.
+Attempted to fix, but did not take.
+- Less than half of the characters are implemented.
+Create classes for the remaining ones that I have assets for.
+- Voice acting system.
+Don't need actual voice clips yet, but need to framework to insert them.
+- More story once all the frameworks are in place.
+- Ranch.
+Need to speak to Ally about this